 - Students read a historical narrative for background knowledge. - Students analyze historical photos - Students add a steel artifact to the classroom map in PA, MD, IN, IL, & WI.

 Those Building Men (Johnson & Moser, 2001)

-Ten Mile Day and the Building of the Transcontinental Railroad (Holt and Company, 1993) Photos of the Empire State Building construction and of cities long ago and today.
+Ten Mile Day and the Building of the Transcontinental Railroad (Holt and Company, 1993) Photos of cities long ago and today.

 ☐ What does Steel have to do with Cities?